italian superlatives

 Anche Dafne Schippers corre velocissimo. — Also, Dafne Schippers [female runner from The Netherlands] runs very fast.

 Una lumaca non corre, ma cammina lentissimo. — A snail doesn’t run but crawls very slowly.
-(Note: camminare for humans means “to walk,” but for insects it translates to “to crawl or to creep”)

 Using the Superlative to Search for Information Online

-So now that you know how to form Italian superlatives, you can start use them in your conversations.
+So now that you know how to form Italian superlatives, you can start to use them in your conversations.

 For an even more immediate use, try applying superlatives to your internet searches.